 How to find a tour worth booking

 Yes, we are in Viator’s affiliate program, but we use them for our own travels.
-If you book through Viator after clicking a link from our site, we’ll earn a small commission, at no additional cost to you, which helps keep the site running.
+If you book through Viator after clicking a link from our site, we’ll earn a small commission, at no additional cost to you.

 Once we pull up the city we’re visiting, we’ll look through their top tours to see if any of them appeal to us.
 Anything unique, quirky, or interesting gets opened in a new tab.
 We also click on the food section to find good food, beer, or wine tours.